EdwardAThomson/prompt-injection-testing/README.md

 # Prompt Injection Testing - Prompt Safety & Expansion Evaluator

-A CLI tool that analyzes how prompt expansion and adversarial system prompts affect safety classification by LLMs.
+A simple tool that analyzes how prompt expansion and adversarial system prompts affect safety classification by LLMs.
 A GUI is also avaible in this project.

+## Background
+The initial idea was to make prompts more verbose and see if this helped an LLM spot malicious intent; however, this made performance worse.
+This research was actually inspired by the failed attempt to improve LLM safety by scrambling the inputs (see [ScrambleGate](https://github.com/EdwardAThomson/Scramble-Gate))

+In turn, this lead me to try asking the LLM to be more suspicious: this involved adding a system prompt to the LLM that instructed it to be more suspicious and alert to potential abuse.
+This seems to improve performance (see [findings_report.md](findings_report.md)).

 ## Overview